sajjadGG/book-python/dragon/adr-init-position.rst

 * Good: relatively easy to extend to 3D
 * Good: keyword argument is not required, class name is verbose enough
 * Bad: before Python 3.11 ``TypeDict`` does not support default values
-* Decision: rejected, re-evaluate in future
+* Decision: rejected, re-evaluate in future with Python >= 3.11

 Future: